 Station: East Saginaw, MI

 East Saginaw was built about 1850 on the east side of the Saginaw River in Saginaw County.
 The town was incorporated as a village in 1855 and as a city in 1857.
 In 1873, it was consolidated with South Saginaw. and then with the City of Saginaw in 1889.
-[MPN] Railroads often refered to this as "Saginaw East Side", and across the river as "Saginaw West Side".
+[MPN] Railroads often referred to this as "Saginaw East Side", and across the river as "Saginaw West Side".
 For a number of years, there were railroad depots on both sides.

 Depot Fire (1889).
-The F&PM passenger and freight depot was destroyd by an incendiry fire (May 1, 1889) together with a quantity of tickets and other contents.
+The F&PM passenger and freight depot was destroyed by an incendiary fire (May 1, 1889) together with a quantity of tickets and other contents.
 Loss about $500; partially insured.
 [DFP-1889-0502]

 Key: F&PM lines - MC Lines - GTW Lines

 1862 - The Flint & Pere Marquette builds south from Saginaw to Mount Morris in Genesee County, then to Flint in 1863.

 1867 - The F&PM builds north from Saginaw to 23rd street in Bay City.

 1867 - The F&PM builds west from Saginaw to Midland and later Ludington.